justinrgarrard/world-of-naevis.net/docs/lore/canvaslands/index.md

 #### Ambassadors

 > The flip side of the former group, a number of [diplomats](../../character_creation/background/emissary) have come to see the region as a demilitarized zone ideal for negotiating treaties and trade contracts.
 The uncomfortable climate keeps it from being a popular location, but a lack of excessive scrutiny makes it perfect for drafting secret alliances.

-#### Artisans and Fashion

-> Exotic materials from the City have sparked a revolution in many crafts, alchemy and arms dealing included.
-Moreover, the presence of both Dwarven and Elven artisans has led to an exchanging of ideas (as well as fierce competition).